worldline/angular-security-training/docs/common-threats/jwt/jwt-overview.md

 ## What is a Bearer Token ?

-The Bearer Token is the given name of a **JWT when it is used for authentication purpose**.
+The Bearer Token is a **JWT used during an authentication process for authorization purpose**.
-The Bearer Token must at least have the "sub" and "exp" property defined in the JWT Payload.
+Bearer Tokens are part of the OAuth V2 standard and widely adopted by many APIs.
-In the JWT authentication workflow, the bearer token becomes a signed temporary replacement for the login/password credentials.
+In the JWT authorization workflow, the bearer token becomes a signed temporary replacement for the login/password credentials.

 ## What are JWT benefits for authentication ?